José González Valencia: Arrest in Brazil

-Extradition proccess
+Extradition process

 Beginning of approval process

 On 23 January 2018, the STF rejected a motion to carry out extradition process against González Valencia in secret.
 González Valencia's defense wanted the process to be held in secrecy to protect their client and his family, given the fact that the arrest garnered national attention.
 However, STF judge Carmen Lucia Antunes said they would not make an exception for them because publicity was part of the judicial process.
 The STF also rejected a motion from González Valencia's defense and the Federal Police, which requested the court to allow González Valencia to be transferred to another prison closer to where his extradition hearings were held.
 The Federal Police and the defense argued that the prison González Valencia was held at had multiple deficiencies, but the STF responded to the allegations by claiming that no evidence for such claims was presented to them.

 On 12 February 2018, González Valencia issued a writ of amparo requesting his extradition, and criticized the Mexican government for not requesting his extradition to Mexico.
 The request was received by an appeals court based in Mexico City.
 Judge Jorge Antonio Medina Gaona requested federal authorities to release information on the process they have carried out to try to get González Valencia, a Mexican national, to Mexico.
 The court hearing was pushed multiple times because the appeals court requested this information from multiple federal agencies, including the Legal Counsel of the Federal Executive (CJEF) (es) and the Secretariat of Foreign Affairs (SRE).
 The SRE politicians who were specifically mentioned in the writ of amparo were Mónica María Antonieta Velarde Méndez, Luis Videgaray Caso, Carlos Alberto de Icaza González (es), and Carlos Manuel Sada Solana (es).